Quinnlizzy/Warhammer-Dice-Roller/README.md

 -
 could even do an army theme
 -
-now im having a panic attack thinking abou tall the damn space maine chapter colour schemes - i should probabaly jsut start out the font first
+now im having a panic attack thinking about all the damn space marine chapter colour schemes - i should probabaly just start out the font first
 -